prigas-dev/prigas/README.md

 DESCRIPTION
   Installs a plugin into prg.

-  Uses bundled npm executable to install plugins into /Users/mdonnalley/.local/share/prg
+  Uses npm to install plugins.

   Installation of a user-installed plugin will override a core plugin.